underthink/cv.robnewman.dev/index.md

 #### Mendeley / Elsevier (2016 - 2017)

-Mendeley is an Elseview-owned company that offers social networking and reference citation services for academic researchers.
+Mendeley is an Elsevier-owned company that offers social networking and reference citation services for academic researchers, deployed on AWS infrastructure.

 ##### Principal Software Engineer / Technical Lead (May 2016 - May 2017)

 During my time at Mendeley, I was the technical lead of the Authentication & Onboarding team.
 This team was responsible for developing and supporting HA REST APIs and services that provided the Mendeley-wide authentication and authorization mechanisms (based on OAuth), registration and on-boarding of new users, and general account management facilities (forgot password, invitations, etc).
-As well as providing leadership and mentorship for more junior developers on the team, I:
+As well as providing leadership and mentorship for more junior developers on the team, I was responsible for:

  * **Architected SSO Migration:** Led design and worked with the team on developing and implementing a plan for the migration of Mendeley's self-hosted sign-in flow to an Elsevier-managed single sign-in system based on OpenID Connect.